namikaze-40p/obsidian-tab-selector/README.md

 This is an [Obsidian](https://obsidian.md/) plugin which can quickly switch tabs in various ways.

-> [!NOTE]
->
-> - Supported: Switch tabs in the same window.
-> - Not supported: Switch tabs between different windows.

 ## How to use

 ### `Go to previous/next tab` - Switch tab by general way in like other apps